Nationals vs. Cubs Player Props Betting Odds

 Garcia Stats

-- Garcia has recorded 20 hits with three doubles, a triple, two home runs and five walks.
-He has driven in 13 runs with one stolen base.
+- Garcia has 21 hits with three doubles, a triple, two home runs, five walks and 14 RBI.
+He's also stolen one base.

 Garcia Recent Games